vaibhavthapliyal/oye-rickshaw/README.md

 1. Clone this repository and use the cd command to go inside the "oye-rickshaw-assignment" folder.
 2. Build the project using the command "mvn clean install".
 3. The API can now be deployed through the command "java -jar target/oye-rickshaw-backend-1.0.jar".
-4. You can check the API documentation and test the API by going to the URL: http://localhost:8093/swagger-ui.html#/
+4. You can check the API documentation and test the API by going to the URL: http://localhost:8080/swagger-ui.html#/

+## Self Hosted version of the application
+1. A self hosted version of this API can be accessed at: 34.72.253.68:8080/swagger-ui.html